 About Me

 Welcome to Netacoding!
-I am a developer and cybersecurity enthusiast dedicated to exploring the inner workings of modern technology through low-level programming and security research.
+I am a developer and low-level systems researcher dedicated to exploring the inner workings of modern technology through assembly programming and security analysis.

-• Assembly Language: Deep diving into CPU architectures and hardware-level coding.
+• Assembly Language: Deep diving into CPU architectures and hardware-level code optimization.

-• Network Security & Protocol Analysis: Researching network vulnerabilities, specifically focusing on the ICMP protocol and projects like Nested-ICMP-Exploitation.
+• Network Protocol Analysis: Researching network behavior and resilience, specifically focusing on the ICMP protocol and projects like Nested-ICMP-Communication Analysis.

-• Vulnerability Research: Analyzing and documenting recent security flaws, such as CVE-2025-6019, and developing Proof of Concept (PoC) exploits.
+• Vulnerability Research: Analyzing recent security flaws, such as CVE-2025-6019, and documenting technical Proof of Concepts (PoC) for defensive analysis.

 • Signal Intelligence (SIGINT): Exploring radio frequencies and data analysis using SDR tools (RTL-SDR, HackRF One).

-This blog serves as a technical documentation of my projects and a resource for anyone interested in understanding how systems operate—and how they can be secured or manipulated.
+This blog serves as a technical documentation for system architecture and a resource for anyone interested in understanding how systems operate—and how they can be audited and secured.